-Transparency alone brings a lot of improvement to daily operations, however, it is not the ending point when scaling Agile.
-That’s because the main purpose of scaled Agile is to create synchronization between all organizational layers so that everybody is working on the right thing, at the right time.
-That’s why apart from merely visualizing all work activities, you also need to ensure that there is a Kanban system in place - not just on the team level but across the whole company too.
+Transparency alone brings a lot of improvement to daily operations.
+However, it is not the ending point when scaling Agile.
+That's because the main purpose of scaled Agile is to create synchronization between all organizational layers so that everybody is working on the right thing at the right time.
+That's why apart from merely visualizing all work activities, you also need to ensure that there is a Kanban system in place - not just on the team level but across the whole company too.

 Limiting WIP on a global level

-Building a Kanban system on all organizational levels requires a systems thinking approach.
+Building a Kanban system on all organizational levels requires a system thinking approach.
 To achieve that, one of the first steps is to limit WIP (Work In Progress) on a global level.
 It means limiting the number of strategic initiatives and projects (it could be a portfolio of products) that are in progress in your organizational system.

-This allows senior managers to ensure that what comes from a global position as a top priority will be always worked on by the teams and finished as soon as possible.
+This allows senior managers to ensure that what comes from a global position as a top priority will always be worked on by the teams and finished as soon as possible.